 Also called major depressive disorder with a seasonal pattern, SAD is a form of depression that occurs in the same season every year.
 Although it is most common in the winter, SAD can affect people in any season.

+There is less sunlight in the winter, which can disrupt the body’s circadian rhythms.
 Circadian rhythms are the 24-hour cycles that serve as our internal clocks, regulating several biological processes including the sleep-wake cycle.
-The decrease in sunlight that occurs in winter may disrupt the body’s internal clock and lead to feelings of depression.
+Disruption of this internal clock can lead to feelings of depression.

-Direct exposure to sunlight causes your body to produce vitamin D, which in turn can help to regulate serotonin, a chemical substance in your brain that is associated with boosting mood and helping you feel calmer and more focused.
-Melatonin, a hormone that impacts the sleep-wake cycle, is released when the sun sets to help you feel relaxed, calm and ready for bed.
-Changes in daylight hours contribute to changes in sleep and mood.
+Direct exposure to sunlight causes your body to produce vitamin D, which can promote the production of serotonin, a chemical substance in your brain that is associated with boosting mood and helping you feel calmer and more focused.

 How do you protect yourself from seasonal affective disorder?

-The good news, Dr. Frische says, is that you can lower your risk of experiencing SAD.
+The good news is that you can lower your risk of experiencing SAD.